cobianzo/coco-visualtransition/README.md

 - add the option to move the group up to merge with the previous group.
 - Use masks
 - Include option to load the pattern from a svg file.
+- add cache when creating inline css.
+If already created.

 - localization